Dynamic mass generation and topological order in overscreened Kondo lattices: Discussion

+A remark about magnetic susceptibilities is in order.
+Overscreened Kondo impurities are critical and unstable against Zeeman splitting \cite{Affleck92}.
+In Ref.~\onlinecite{Ge22} we showed that this instability carries over to the 1+1D with Schwinger bosons.
+However, the channel order parameter is a spin-singlet and our Abrikosov fermion calculation (exact in the large-$N$ limit) did not reveal any magnetic ground state in the phase diagram.
+Fermionic and bosonic representations of the spin are two possible large-$N$ extensions of the SU(2) spin and each capture part of the physics.
+Since the spin is treated more classically in the Schwinger boson than Abrikosov fermion representation, it is likely that a magnetic ground state is also present, but more simulations are needed to clarify this point.

+While the validity of our large-$N$ results for $N=2$ remains to be explored, it is fitting to speculate about experiments.
+The 2CKL of common spins fall at the border between Phases Ia and Ib $\gamma=2$ and has a chiral Majorana edge state $c_{\text{IR}}=1/2$ (without any superconductivity) at the boundary in the topologically ordered phase.
+Recent experiment \cite{Zhao2023} and proposals \cite{Kumar2021,Kumar2022,Guerci2023} on realizing Kondo lattices in twisted bilayer graphene and transition metal dichalcogenides suggest that moir\'e systems might be a promising candidate for realization of 2CKL in two spatial dimensions.

-In conclusion, by including spatial fluctuations in a multichannel Kondo lattice in two spatial dimensions, we have shown that the channel symmetry is preserved as opposed to single-site DMFT and static mean-field calculations.
-The phase diagram Fig.\,\ref{fig1}(b) of NL$\sigma$M does not apply to a Kondo lattice below upper critical dimension, as the gapless fermions drive the system toward a conformally invariant fixed point.
+In conclusion, by including spatial fluctuations in a MCKL in two spatial dimensions, we have shown that the channel symmetry is preserved as opposed to the findings of single-site DMFT and static mean-field calculations.
+The phase diagram Fig.\,\ref{fig1}(b) of NL$\sigma$M does not apply to a Kondo lattice below the upper critical dimension, as the gapless fermions drive the system toward a conformally invariant fixed point.
 We have characterized this fixed point in the large-$N$ limit by finding the critical exponents using a scaling ansatz.
-Breaking time-reversal symmetry by adding a Haldane mass to the conduction electrons, gaps out spinons and holons by resonant RKKY amplification.
-In this case, however, we recover the phase diagram of Fig.\,\ref{fig1}(b) where in one phase both spinons and holons are gapped whereas in the other, an emergent stabilization of holon population and a temperature dependence of the gap, indicate a gapless groundstate for the holons and a spontaneous breaking of the channel symmetry similar to the NL$\sigma$M description. {We have discussed the role of gauge fields and} argued that the gapped phase realizes a fractional Chern insulator, with the edge modes given by the theory of \cite{Andrei2000}.
+Breaking TR symmetry with the addition of a Haldane mass to conduction electrons gaps out spinons and holons by the resonant RKKY amplification.
+In this case, however, we recover the phase diagram of Fig.\,\ref{fig1}(b) so that in one phase both spinons and holons are gapped, while in the other phase an emergent stabilization of holon population and a temperature-dependent gap indicate a gapless ground state for the holons and the spontaneous breaking of channel symmetry similar to the NL$\sigma$M description.
+We discussed the role of gauge fields and argued that the gapped phase realizes a FCI, with edge modes governed by the theory of Andrei and Orignac \cite{Andrei2000}.
+The fact that the same edge theory appears in certain nonabelian fractional quantum Hall states, points to a deep and fascinating connection between the latter and MCKL, which remains to be explored.

-The 2CKL of common spins fall at the border between Phases Ia and Ib, but the validity of our large-$N$ results for $N=2$, remains to be explored.